How to Get from Miami to Key West in 3 Easy Ways

 While there is no ferry from Miami to Key West, you can always charter a boat to the Conch Republic.
 This is the most expensive option, but it’s definitely one of the more luxurious options.

-A Miami to Key West road trip might be worth it if you’re looking for a budget-friendly way to visit Key West, don’t mind spending several hours driving and want to see different sites along the way.
+Depends on your goals.
+A road trip might be worth it if you have your own car, don’t mind spending several hours driving and want to see different sites along the way.